WillAdams/gcodepreview/README.md

   - separate dxf files are written out for each tool where tool is ball/square/V and small/large (10/31/23)
   - re-writing as a Literate Program using the LaTeX package docmfp (begun 4/12/24)
+  - support for additional tooling shapes such as dovetail and keyhole tools

  Not quite working feature: